ome/cookiecutter-omero-webapp/README.md

   - **repo_name** The repository name, e.g. on `GitHub`. e.g. `omero-foo`.
 Use the same name as the app name replacing underscores by dashes
   - **webapp_title** A title for the app home page and for the link from webclient.
   - **description**: A description of your app, added to the README and used in `setup.py`.
+  - **copyright_holder**: The holder of the copyright.
+This value will be added to the files' header.

 Then you can install the app for development in your local `omero-web` environment.